Codigami/elastalert-kubernetes/README.md

 # How to create new alerts.

 Add a new rules file in the rules directory.
-More information about different types of rules here, ```http://elastalert.readthedocs.io/en/latest/elastalert.html#overview```.
+More information about different types of rules [here](http://elastalert.readthedocs.io/en/latest/elastalert.html#overview).
 Once elastalert detects changes in any file, it reloads the applications.

 # How to create docker file
 e.g. ```docker build -t elastalert:1.0 .```